shorebirdtech/shorebird/FORKING_FLUTTER.md

 We do not need to update our engine fork commits at this time since it already pointed to the (unchanged) forked buildroot in `DEPS`.

-Because this kind of rebase is a non-fastforward commit, we will need to force push to our fork.
+Because this kind of rebase is a non-fast-forward commit, we will need to force push to our fork.
 A better solution will be for us to tag or branch each of these releases instead of keeping a single release branch.
 ```